rtmigo/xrandom_dart/README.md

 ### `nextInt32()` and `nextInt64()`

-These methods return raw output of the generator.
+These methods return the raw output of the generator.
 Depending on the algorithm, this is a number consisting of either 32 random bits or 64 random bits.

 Xrandom automatically concatenates 32-bit numbers into 64-bit ones,